inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L18
 S:Dear "Pie,"
  :
- :    I open most of my mail and meet the news.
+ :I open most of my mail and meet the news.
 I note that :you say Mrs. Page is a mere name but you met the Miss Page.
  :
- :    You must need the car.
+ :You must need the car.
 Once the pass is open I can move :the car over to you.
 Do you mind if I make it part of a nice :plan to meet Miss Page, too?
 Mrs. Page was only a mile past :us.
 Her son was my age and I made the mile at noon to play a :bit.
 She paid us for milk.
 She did not mean much to me, but :her son did.
  :
- :    Next we had more fun up the pass near the poor old No.
+ :Next we had more fun up the pass near the poor old No.
  :Nine mine.
 I can mark many a mile we once ran.
 I must mail :this note or I may miss the post.
  :